fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/github-vmss.md

 ![](media/20230914095007.png)

-## Step 2 - Configuring the VMSS instances to auto-register to GitHub
+## Step 2 - Configuring the VMSS instances to automatically register to GitHub

 Example - TODO by Marius og Ketil: